JustinLi3/Snake_Game/README.md

 # Snake_Game
-Python implementation of the Snake Game
+Python implementation of the Snake Game (Open "DAY#20")